HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/accessing_authoring_portlet.md

 title: Access the Authoring Portlet
 ---

-# How to access the authoring portlet
+# Access the authoring portlet

 To access the authoring portlet, open the applications menu and go to **Content > Web Content Management**.